 4) Upload many Forensic images to a network (SMB, CIFS, NFS).

-5) Erase data from Evidence drive - using DoD (ECE, E), Security Erase, Enhanced Security, or Sanitize erase protocols.
+5) Erase data from Evidence drive - using DoD (ECE, E), Security Erase, Enhanced Security, Sanitize Erase protocols, NVMe-Format Secure Erase.

-6) View the data directly on the Ubuntu Desktop screen.
+6) View the captured data directly on the Ubuntu Desktop screen.

 7) Encrypt the data while capturing (using the AES256 engine).

-8) HASH the data while capturing – run all the three, SHA-1, SHA-2, and MD5 HASH engines, at the same time.
+8) HASH the data while capturing – run all the four MD5, SHA-1, SHA-2, and SHA-512 HASH engines simultaneously.

-9) Run a quick Keyword Search on the Suspect drive prior to capture.
+9) Run a quick Keyword Search on the Suspect drive before capture.

 10) Run Multiple Cellphone/Tablets data Extraction and Analysis using a third-party application on the Windows 10 side.

-11) Run Forensic Triage application using a third-party application on the Windows 10 side, prepare Forensic Triage keys, and view the captured targeted data.
+11) Run a Forensic Triage application to capture and view targeted data.

-12) Run a full Forensic Analysis application like Encase/Nuix/FTK.
+12) Run a full Forensic Analysis application like Encase/Nuix/FTK/Axion.

 14) Encryption and Decryption on the fly of drives that contain sensitive information.

-15) Easily reconfigure the unit’s ports, where each of the target port can be configured as source or target for running 4:4 sessions, or to run an upload of 8 to a network.
+15) Easily reconfigure the unit’s ports, where each target port can be configured as a source or target, enabling the user to run 4:4 sessions or upload 8 images to a network.

-17) New feature - Use the SuperImager unit as a “Write Blocker” device: This new feature enables the SuperImager unit to function as a secure bridge between workstations on a network to Suspect drives attached to the SuperImager unit by using the iSCSI protocol over a network connection.
+17) Use the SuperImager unit as a “Write Blocker” device: This feature enables the SuperImager unit to function as a secure bridge between workstations on a network to Suspect drives attached to the SuperImager unit by using the iSCSI protocol over a network connection.

-A forensic investigator using a workstation or laptop in one location can access a Suspect drive in different locations in the Write block mode.
+A forensic investigator using a workstation or laptop in one location can access a Suspect drive in different places in the Writes-block mode.

-The SuperImager unit will be connected to the same network and the Suspect drives will be attached to the SuperImager unit in read-only mode.
-The SuperImager unit will act as a “write blocker” for any of the unit’s attached storages, such as: SAS, SATA, USB, 1394, FC, SCSI, and NVMe.
+The SuperImager unit will be connected to the same network of the user, and the Suspect drives will be attached to the SuperImager unit in read-only mode.
+The SuperImager unit will act as a “write blocker” for any of the unit’s attached storage, such as SAS, SATA, USB, 1394, FC, SCSI, and NVMe.

-The unit is designed to help expedite the forensic imaging process, especially in facilities where there is a large backlog in imaging drives, by performing many parallel forensic imaging in a true optimized multiple session's application.
-The advantage of this unit is that it supports imaging from mix media of USB and NVMe SSD.
+The unit is designed to help expedite the forensic imaging process, especially in facilities with a large backlog in imaging drives, by performing parallel forensic imaging in a true optimized multiple session's application.